 InTraSeq™ Single Cell Analysis Overview

-This page provides an in-depth overview of the InTraSeq technology, how it can empower your single cell analysis research, and product offerings.
+This page provides an in-depth overview of the InTraSeq technology, how it can empower your single-cell analysis research, and product offerings.

-Seq What You’ve Been Missing from Your Single Cell Analysis
+Seq What You’ve Been Missing from Your Single-Cell Analysis

 InTraSeq Single Cell Analysis Features & Advantages

-Optimize Your Single Cell Analysis Research
+Optimize Your Single-Cell Analysis Research

-Seq What You’ve Been Missing
+Seq What You’ve Been Missing from Your Singe-Cell Analysis

 Analysis of isolated CD4+ and CD8+ cells using InTraSeq intracellular and signaling pathway antibodies to identify cellular states that would be difficult to study using RNA alone.
 The InTraSeq assay offers additional insights into cellular subpopulations, by measuring PTMs and intracellular protein levels in single cells, enabling a deeper understanding of disease development mechanisms.

-Intracellular protein and Transcriptomic Sequencing (InTraSeq) is a technology for single cell analysis developed by CST that identifies signaling pathways and reveals molecular mechanisms in disease development in a single experiment.
-It enables simultaneous detection of RNA as well as both intracellular and surface proteins in thousands of cells, allowing researchers to investigate signaling pathways with the transcriptome—all at a single cell resolution.
+Intracellular protein and Transcriptomic Sequencing (InTraSeq) is a technology for single-cell analysis developed by CST that identifies signaling pathways and reveals molecular mechanisms in disease development in a single experiment.
+It enables simultaneous detection of RNA as well as both intracellular and surface proteins in thousands of cells, allowing researchers to investigate signaling pathways with the transcriptome—all at a single-cell resolution.

 InTraSeq facilitates deeper understanding of cell biology by:

-- Uncovering biological insights not revealed with traditional single cell RNA sequencing (scRNA-seq) methods
+- Uncovering biological insights not revealed with traditional single-cell RNA sequencing (scRNA-seq) methods

-- Highlighting the dynamics between transcription and translation in single cell datasets
+- Highlighting the dynamics between transcription and translation in single-cell datasets

-- Dissecting cell signaling mechanisms by quantifying post-translational modifications at the single cell level
+- Dissecting cell signaling mechanisms by quantifying post-translational modifications at the single-cell level

 InTraSeq 3’ technology is developed and validated by CST, using the 10x Genomics Chromium Single Cell 3' Reagent Kits with Feature Barcoding technology.

-Most currently available single cell analysis technologies are limited to phenotyping a sample because they only identify RNA and, occasionally, surface marker expression levels.
+Most currently available single-cell analysis technologies are limited to phenotyping a sample because they only identify RNA and, occasionally, surface marker expression levels.
 Additionally, other technologies are not able to determine and measure important signaling cascades activated during a disease state or by pharmacologic perturbation.
 By combining transcriptomic, protein, and post-translational modifications quantification into a single assay, InTraSeq technology goes beyond phenotyping and dissects the cellular mechanisms that distinguish cellular differences—all in one experiment.
 With InTraSeq technology, scientists can readily explore multiple signaling pathways along with genetic expression changes to efficiently identify key molecular mechanisms underlying physiologic responses and discern downstream protein modifications.

-Single Cell Analysis (SCA) for Intracellular Proteins and Post-Translational Modifications
+Single-Cell Analysis (SCA) for Intracellular Proteins and Post-Translational Modifications

-Single cell RNA sequencing (scRNA-seq) is commonly utilized to determine cellular responses to pharmacologic and environmental perturbations.
+Single-cell RNA sequencing (scRNA-seq) is commonly utilized to determine cellular responses to pharmacologic and environmental perturbations.
 However, protein expression levels often do not directly correlate with RNA expression, leaving a gap in the understanding of complex physiologic systems.
-Determining how single cell protein expression and post-translational modifications differ from single cell gene expression can offer functional insight into pathway activation that cannot be obtained from scRNA-seq alone.
+Determining how single-cell protein expression and post-translational modifications differ from single-cell gene expression can offer functional insight into pathway activation that cannot be obtained from scRNA-seq alone.

 Post-translational modifications (PTMs) can alter protein activity, longevity, and expression levels.
 Understanding the interplay between genetic expression and protein activity is crucial to determine the underlying cellular heterogeneity and functional state of complex biological systems.
 The InTraSeq 3' Conjugate Antibody Cocktail is formulated with 31 of our most popular antibodies that bind to both human and mouse targets, including PTMs.
 Scientists can quantify dozens of critical signaling proteins in a single assay with ease and without bias.

-Co-Quantification of Single Cell PTMs and mRNA
+Co-Quantification of Single-Cell PTMs and mRNA

 Many cells can exhibit similar levels of RNA expression, but some may differ in which proteins are ultimately expressed and subsequently modified to regulate activity after pharmacologic or environmental perturbations.
 Co-quantification of RNA, protein, and post-translational modifications facilitates a more thorough understanding of complex physiologic interactions that RNA expression alone cannot elucidate.